krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 Making the repeat non-greedy prevents the combinatorial explosion and makes the runtime linear rather than exponential in the worst case.

-Additionally, we use the [re.compile](https://docs.python.org/3/library/re.html#re.compile) method to create an object that can be reused many times in the same program more efficiently.
-This call also lets us pass in the `re.DOTALL` flag once when the regex is created rather than on every invocation.

 ## Differences in performance

 Here is an small script I ran to compare the performance of both regexes.
+This script was run on my laptop (Macbook Pro M1 Max, 32GB RAM) using Python 3.11.3.

+Additionally, we use the [re.compile](https://docs.python.org/3/library/re.html#re.compile) method to create a regular expression object that can be reused many times in the same program more efficiently.
+This call also lets us pass in the `re.DOTALL` flag once when the regex is created rather than on every invocation.

 Note that both regexes are compiled before they are used to ensure consistency:

   ```python
   import re